-Appendix I: Parameter settings in the SRLF model
+Appendix A: Parameter settings in the SRLF model

-5 In the SRLF model, for each bare ice pixel, meltwater flow velocity (v) is calculated using Manning's equation:
+In the SRLF model, for each bare-ice pixel, meltwater flow velocity (v) is calculated using Manning's equation:

-$v = R^{2/3} S^{1/2} / n \tag{1}$
+$$v = R^{2/3} S^{1/2} / n, \tag{A1}$$

-where R is the hydraulic radius of the meltwater channel, S is water surface slope calculated from DEM, and n is the Manning roughness coefficient.
+where R is the hydraulic radius of the meltwater channel, S is ice surface slope calculated from DEM, and n is the Manning roughness coefficient.
+We used the mean ice surface slope as an approximation for the channel slope because we do not have any in situ small channel slope measurements.

-- Most supraglacial streams flow in a series of small and sub-parallel channels and thereby Arnold et al. (1998) used a small, constant value of R = 0.035 for all pixels; in this case, if stream width/depth ratio is set to 5.0 (Karlstrom et al., 2014) (4.5 reported in Yang et al. (2016) and 3.4-12.0 in Knighton (1981)) and a rectangle channel cross section is assumed, stream depth is calculated as ~0.049 m, which is very close to field-measured 0.050 m (Karlstrom et al., 2014) and within the range of 0.030-0.400 m reported in Gleason et al. (2016).
-Moreover, Arnold et al. (1998) assumed Manning's n as 0.05, which is also supported by field measurements (e.g., $n = 0.035 \pm 0.027$ reported in Gleason et al. (2016), and 0.007 - 0.063 reported - in Brykała (1999)).
+Most supraglacial streams flow in a series of small and subparallel channels and thereby Arnold et al. (1998) used a small, constant value of R = 0.035 m for all pixels; in this case, if stream width / depth ratio is set to 5.0 (Karlstrom et al., 2014) (4.5 reported in Yang et al., 2016 and 3.4-12.0 in Knighton, 1981) and a rectangle channel cross section is assumed, stream depth is calculated as $\sim 0.049 \,\mathrm{m}$, which is very close to field-measured 0.050 m (Karlstrom et al., 2014) and within the range of 0.030-0.400 m reported in Gleason et al. (2016).
+Moreover, Arnold et al. (1998) assumed Manning's n to be 0.05, which is also supported by field measurements (e.g., $n = 0.035 \pm 0.027$ reported in Gleason et al., 2016, and 0.007-0.063 reported in Brykała, 1999).
 This value is notably larger than the value used in Leeson et al. (2012), i.e., n = 0.011, which was derived experimentally for ice by Lotter (1933).
-We suggest that field-measured n values of supraglacial channels are more accurate than experimental estimation because some plausible mechanisms (e.g., longitudinal cracks that "intersect channels and persist in the bed" (Gleason et al., 2016), cryoconite pitting, and variable ice bed forms) can increase bed roughness and thereby yield high n values.
+We suggest that field-measured nvalues of supraglacial channels are more accurate than experimental estimation because some plausible mechanisms (e.g., longitudinal cracks that "intersect channels and persist in the bed" (Gleason et al., 2016), cryoconite pitting, and variable ice bed forms) can increase bed roughness and thereby yield high n values.

-20 Appendix II: Width function
+Appendix B: Width function

-Width Function (WF) is a widely used hydrologic modeling method in terrestrial catchment studies and provides an easy-touse, spatially-lumped approach to quantify the influence of the river network geomorphology on the hydrologic response of a catchment (D'Odorico and Rigon, 2003).
-The WF of a catchment is computed as the number of pixels located at a given distance from the outlet following the river network (L_c), normalized by the total number of pixels belonging to the river

-25 network (Singh et al., 2014).
-If a constant water flow velocity (v_c) is assumed, travel time t can be calculated for all the channel pixels, i.e., $t = L_c/v_c$, and consequently catchment UH can be derived, which was named as WFUH (Singh et al., 2014).
+Width function (WF) is a widely used hydrologic modeling method in terrestrial catchment studies and provides an easyto-use, spatially lumped approach to quantify the influence of the river network geomorphology on the hydrologic response of a catchment (D'Odorico and Rigon, 2003).
+The WF of a catchment is computed as the number of pixels located at a given distance from the outlet following the river network (L_c) , normalized by the total number of pixels belonging to the river network (Singh et al., 2014).
+If a constant water flow velocity (v_c) is assumed, travel time t can be calculated for all the channel pixels, i.e., $t = L_c/v_c$, and consequently catchment UH can be derived, which was named WFUH (Singh et al., 2014).
 The WFUH performs well for large terrestrial catchments in which the travel time across the interfluve zone is negligible with respect to that in the river network (D'Odorico and Rigon, 2003).
-However, on the ice surface, interfluve processes are important (or even dominate) (Arnold et al., 1998;Karlstrom et al., 2014) and thereby should not be excluded.
+However, on the ice surface, interfluve processes are important (or even dominate) (Arnold et al., 1998; Karlstrom et al., 2014) and thereby should not be excluded.